Peter Criss: After 2004

-Since 2004, Criss has kept his public appearances to a minimum.
+Since 2004 Criss has kept his public appearances to a minimum.
 He now resides in Wall Township, New Jersey.
 He released a solo album, titled One for All, in July 2007 on Silvercat Records, and performed his last solo show on June 17, 2017, in New York City at the Cutting Room.

-In April 2025, it was announced that Criss would release a hard rock solo album produced by Barry Pointer and featuring performances by Billy Sheehan, Piggy D., John 5, Mike McLaughlin and Paul Shaffer.
+In April 2025 it was announced that Criss would release a hard rock solo album produced by Barry Pointer and featuring performances by Billy Sheehan, Piggy D., John 5, Mike McLaughlin and Paul Shaffer.
 It was originally set to be released in the fall.

-On October 31, 2025, Criss revealed his second self-titled album, the complete track listing and the definitive release date, set for December 19.
+On October 31, 2025, Criss revealed his second self-titled album, which was released on December 19 that year.

+Despite leaving Kiss in 2004, Criss would publicly reunite with former Kiss band members Gene Simmons and Paul Stanley when they received a 2025 Kennedy Center Honors on December 7, 2025.

 Personal life

-As of November 2008, Criss has been married three times: Lydia Di Leonardo (1970–79); fashion model Debra Jensen (1979–94); and Gigi Criss (since May 1998).
-Criss has a daughter, born in 1981.
+As of November 2008 Criss has been married three times: Lydia Di Leonardo (1970–79); fashion model Debra Jensen (1979–94); and Gigi Criss (since May 1998).
+Criss has a daughter, born in 1981, Jenilee Criss.

 Criss was diagnosed with breast cancer in 2008.
 While working out, he noticed a lump on his chest that prompted him to visit a doctor.
 He was successfully treated with a lumpectomy.

 Criss released his autobiography, Makeup to Breakup: My Life In and Out of Kiss, co-written with author Larry Sloman, in late 2012.
 In 2017, Criss retired from touring at the age of 71.

-Acting roles
+In media

 In addition to playing himself in 1978's Kiss Meets the Phantom of the Park and 1999's Detroit Rock City, Criss has appeared on two television programs in minor roles.

-In 2002, he appeared in two episodes of the HBO prison drama Oz as inmate Martin Montgomery.
+In 2002 he appeared in two episodes of the HBO prison drama Oz as inmate Martin Montgomery.
 He played the role of Mike in the motion picture about the JFK assassination, Frame of Mind.

 Criss played himself, as well as the cameo role of "Nice Cop", in "...Thirteen Years Later", the 1998 third-season Halloween episode of Millennium.